October 15, 2025

 Digital retrofit

-Digital retrofit is the targeted networking and digitization of existing machines in order to make them compatible with modern IT and data systems.
-The aim is to integrate existing systems into the digital world without replacing them.
+Digital retrofit is the addition of digital technologies to existing systems in order to make them compatible with modern IT and data systems.

-For companies, retrofitting means much more than a technical upgrade.
+For companies, digital retrofitting means much more than a technical upgrade.
 It is a strategic approach to make existing machines economical and future-proof.

 Companies benefit in several ways: